HyperplaneOrg/pxargs/README.md

 ==

 This utility is a proof of concept so the construction is a bit messy. pxargs has been used for fairly large (> 11,000 cores) and diverse processing pipelines.
-It has been found to be a convenient mechanism of taking complex serial code to large scale parallel setups in minutes, with no added software development.
+It has been found to be a convenient mechanism of brining complex serial code to large scale parallel setups in minutes, with no added software development.

 If the user's compute environment involves a pbs scheduler (pro or torque) then they may want to take a peek at the -n